Simplify your approval processes with automated workflows

 Are you ready to improve your business operations?
 Before we discuss the steps to creating an approval workflow management system, we need to lay the groundwork with the elements that make up a strong approval process.

 Elements of a typical approval workflow process

-Although approval workflow structures differ across organizations, these are some common components of efficient automated workflow systems:
+Although approval workflow structures differ across organizations, some common components of efficient automated workflow systems exist.

 Task submission portal

-Approval processes usually start with the submission of, say, an invoice, document, or purchase order.
-The workflow system should provide a portal where stakeholders can submit sign-offs with ease.
+Approval processes usually start with submitting an invoice, document, or purchase order.
+The workflow system should provide a portal where stakeholders can easily submit sign-offs.

-Plus, a submission receipt feature comes in handy here to help keep individual records of each submission to avoid miscommunication in the future.
+Plus, a submission receipt feature is handy to help keep individual records of each submission and avoid potential future miscommunication.

-After submissions, another officer (or officers) assesses the tasks and approves or rejects each approval accordingly.
+After submissions, another team member assesses the tasks and approves or rejects each approval accordingly.
 If your approval process involves different approval stages, your workflow system should be capable of appointing independent approvers at each stage.

 Established permission levels